These mouth watering, juicy, tender, succulent Chicken Tikkas are your answer if you are facing any of these scenarios:

 My preferred method is to add all of the herbs and spices to the chicken and mixing well before adding the yogurt.
 This way the flavors seep nicely into the chicken before getting cut by the creaminess of the yogurt.

-If you are less experienced with Indian spices and wish to have more control over your spice level, add all of the above ingredients, except butter and chicken, in a bowl and mix well.
+If you are less experienced with Indian spices and wish to have more control over your spice level, add all of the above ingredients, except chicken, in a bowl and mix well.
 You can start with smaller quantities of the spices and taste your marinade.
 Then slowly add more spices until the flavor is to your liking.
-Next, add your chicken pieces into the marination.
+Next, add your chicken pieces into the marinade.

 Once you are ready to cook, you have a few options.
 You can roast your tikkas in the oven, grill them on your barbie, or even pan cook them on the stove…

-For the oven: Preheat the oven to 500°F (yes, that hot).
-Line a baking dish or pan with aluminium foil and grease it with oil.
-Arrange the chicken pieces on skewers and place the skewers on the pan, baste the tikkas with melted butter ,cover with foil, and bake for 15 minutes.
-Remove foil, baste with melted butter all over again and turn over the skewers.
-Bake uncovered for another 15 minutes.
-Then broil for 3-4 minutes, keeping a close eye on your tikkas… you want a few char marks, but not burnt.
+For the oven: I start by preheating the oven to 500°F (yes, that hot).
+I line a baking dish or pan with aluminum foil and grease it with oil.
+Then, I arrange the chicken pieces on skewers and place the skewers on the pan.
+I baste the tikkas with melted butter, cover them with foil, and bake for 15 minutes.
+After 15 minutes, I remove the foil, baste with melted butter all over again, and turn over the skewers.
+I bake uncovered for another 15 minutes.
+Finally, I broil them for 3-4 minutes, keeping a close eye on my tikka.
+I want a few char marks, but not burnt.

-For the grill: Preheat the grill on medium-high.
-Shake off the excess marinade and thread the chicken pieces onto the skewers.
-Place skewers on pre-heated grill and cook covered, turning the skewers every 5 minutes and basting with melted butter or ghee.
-Cook until the chicken juices are running clear the tikkas have developed some char marks, 15-20 minutes total.
+For the grill: I preheat the grill on medium-high.
+After shaking off the excess marinade, I thread the chicken pieces onto the skewers.
+I place the skewers on the pre-heated grill and cook them covered, turning the skewers every 5 minutes and basting with melted butter or ghee.
+I continue cooking until the chicken juices run clear and the tikkas have developed some char marks, which takes about 15-20 minutes total.

-For stovetop: Heat 2 Tbsp butter and 1 Tbsp cooking oil in a pan over high heat.
-Place a single layer of chicken pieces, not too close together, and sear the pieces on both sides (you may need to add additional butter when flipping the tikkas the first time, so both sides get a nice butter coating).
-Then reduce the heat to medium and cook until chicken is cooked through, 10-12 more minutes for bite size pieces, flipping occasionally.
+For stovetop: I heat 2 tablespoons of butter and 1 tablespoon of cooking oil in a pan over high heat.
+Then, I place a single layer of chicken pieces, making sure they’re not too close together, and sear them on both sides.
+I might need to add additional butter when flipping the tikkas the first time, so both sides get a nice butter coating.
+After searing, I reduce the heat to medium and cook until the chicken is cooked through, which takes about 10-12 more minutes for bite-sized pieces, flipping occasionally.

 Whatever your cooking method, garnish your tikkas with a nice spritz of lemon juice and chopped cilantro or mint and serve over butter naan or salad.
 To take this meal to the next level, serve with my Cilantro Mint Chutney.